Garibaldi Resources (CVE:GGI) Trading Up 26.3% – Still a Buy?

 Garibaldi Resources Corp.
-(CVE:GGI – Get Free Report)’s stock price traded up 26.3% during trading on Friday .
-The company traded as high as C$0.12 and last traded at C$0.12.
-124,450 shares traded hands during mid-day trading, an increase of 112% from the average session volume of 58,823 shares.
+(CVE:GGI – Get Free Report) traded up 26.3% during trading on Thursday .
+The stock traded as high as C$0.12 and last traded at C$0.12.
+124,450 shares traded hands during trading, an increase of 112% from the average session volume of 58,823 shares.
 The stock had previously closed at C$0.10.

 Garibaldi Resources Corp., an exploration stage company, engages in the acquisition, exploration, and evaluation of mineral properties in Canada and Mexico.
 The company explores for nickel, copper, cobalt, platinum, palladium, gold, and silver deposits.
 Its flagship property is 100% owned E&L Nickel Mountain Project located to Northwest British Columbia.